 1. The Teacher’s Home as Work Space

 Working at home as teacher is not an option for any teacher.
 It’s a natural part of the job.
 And it’s the reason why teachers actually quit their job, too.
 Working at home is a teacher’s lifestyle.
-This article does not address how to balance private and work life out – that’s found in the related post.
+This article does not address how to find a balance between private and work life – that’s found in the related post.
 Whereas this post here rather aims at those teachers who’d like to enhance their sphere into new online teaching opportunities and where to start.

 With the new school situation in 2020 the teacher’s workplace has switched again – at least for the majority of us.
 We teachers are now working only from home in some countries while in others, governments try to head for “normal” school life again and open up schools step by step.
-If you need to switch from onsite classes to working at home classes, go here for a brief introduction in German with links to resources in English.
+If you need to switch from on-site classes to working at home classes, go for a brief introduction in German with links to resources in English.

 For some teachers, it’s just not possible to balance out work and life when your private and work lifes are getting mixed up to the degree that all teaching is done from home with outward accountability.
 They look for a solution to better integrating both parts of just one life.